-About Marina Vujnovic, Ph.D.: Marina Vujnovic is an Associate Professor at Monmouth University’s School of Humanities and Social Sciences.
+About Marina Vujnovic, Ph.D.: Marina Vujnovic is the former Director of the Master of Arts in Communication and an Associate Professor at Monmouth University’s School of Humanities and Social Sciences.
 She conducts research and teaches courses in research theory, global communication, journalism studies, public relations, and the emergence of new communication technologies.
 Dr. Vujnovic completed her undergraduate degree in journalism and political science from the University of Zagreb in Croatia in 1998.
 After graduating, she worked as a journalist for a local newspaper and in 2000 she began working at the University of Zagreb within the School for Graphic Arts.
 There, she assisted faculty with research and taught courses in communications research and visual communication.
 During this time, she also worked for a public relations company.

 After several years of work, Dr. Vujnovic decided to return to school to earn her Ph.D. and in 2003 she enrolled in the University of Northern Iowa’s master’s program in communication.
 She subsequently earned her Ph.D. from the School of Journalism and Mass Communication at the University of Iowa in Iowa City.
 Upon receiving her Ph.D. in 2008, she was hired by Monmouth University to teach communication and journalism courses.